User Tools

 • weebp - LOSS.
 In my experience, it doesn’t work quite well with Cairo Desktop and it’s a bit strange.

 • WinDynamicDesktop - Changes the wallpaper based on the time of day.
-Creating wallpapers is pretty easy, although the current selection is quite poor.
+Creating wallpapers is pretty easy.

 Shells